jameslamb/talks/r-from-the-command-line/DEMO.md

 ### `--version`

+`--version` prints the version of `Rscript`, which is almost always the same as the version of R.

 ```shell
 Rscript --version
 ```

 ### `--verbose`

+To get more information about what `Rscript` is doing when it runs your code, you can use `--verbose`.

 ```shell
 Rscript --verbose -e "library(data.table); data.table(m = rnorm(10))"
 ```

 ### `--default-packages`

+By default, R code runs with a few packages attached (e.g. `base`, `graphics`, `methods`, `stats`, `tools`).
+You can configure this by passing the argument `--default-packages`.

 ```shell
 Rscript -e "data.table(m = rnorm(10))"